ITSUREN/DSA/NOTES/Stack.md

 # 📦 Stack
 - A linear Data Structure.
 - A special type of [List](./List.md) or [Linked List](./Linked_List.md).
-- Data may be inserted and deleted only of the top of the stack.
+- Data may be inserted or deleted only on the top of the stack.
-- LIFO [Last In First Out]
+- LIFO [Last In First Out].

 ### 🔧 Operations on a Stack:
 1. Push: Adds an element to the top of the Stack.
-2. Pop: Returns and deletes an item fromt eh top of the Stack.
+2. Pop: Returns and deletes an item from the top of the Stack.
-6. Traverse: Displays the content of the Stack.
+6. Traverse: Displays the contents of the Stack.

 ### 🌿 Types Implementation
 1. **[List Implementation](./Stack_List.md)**